-- · Forward Agreements to Purchase Foreign Currency in order to reduce its exposure to the risk of exchange rate fluctuations. - Cross-Currency Swaps in order to reduce its exposure to the risk of exchange rate fluctuations. - · Commodity price contracts in order to reduce its exposure to the risk of fluctuation in the costs of certain raw materials.
+- · Forward Agreements to Purchase Foreign Currency in order to reduce its exposure to the risk of exchange rate fluctuations. - Cross-Currency Swaps in order to reduce its exposure to the risk of exchange rate fluctuations. - · Interest Rate Swaps in order to reduce its exposure to the risk of interest rate fluctuations. - · Commodity price contracts in order to reduce its exposure to the risk of fluctuation in the costs of certain raw materials.